 blacklisted and shall be officially reported to their institutions.

 The articles and other materials published in the Annals of Health Research are protected by the Nigerian Copyright laws.
 The journal owns the copyright over every article, scientific and intellectual materials published in it.
-However, the journal reserves the right to grant all authors, users and researchers, access to the materials published in the journal with the permission on request, to copy, use and distribute the materials contained therein only for academic, scientific and non-commercial purposes.
+However, with the open access publishing policy and under the provisions of the Creative Commons Attribution Non-Commercial 4.0 License, the journal grants all authors, users and researchers, free access to the materials published online in the journal with the permission to copy, use and distribute the materials contained therein for non-commercial but academic and scientific purposes, provided the source is adequately cited and credited.

 The views, information and opinions expressed and presented in the articles and other materials published in the journal only reflect the submission of the respective authors.
 Neither the journal, the editorial team, the editorial board, other agents and representatives of the journal nor the publishers of the journal assumes liability or responsibility for the accuracy, completeness and validity of the contents of the materials so published in the journal.
 Therefore, only manuscripts accompanied with the signed Copyright Transfer/ Undertaking Form will be processed.